cloudlinkd-networks/WooCommerce-WhatsApp-Notification-/README.md

 Installation:

-- Download the "cloudlinkd+wpnotif-v3.0.1.1.zip" file from the downloads tab
+- Download the "cloudlinkd+wpnotif-v3.0.1.1.zip" file from the releases tab.
-- Do not unzip the downloaded .zip file
+- Do not unzip the downloaded .zip file.
 - Log in to your WordPress admin panel.
 - Select the plugins, then Add new.
 - Browse your computer to select the “cloudlinkd+wpnotif-v3.0.1.1.zip” file download.